EERL-EPFL/spice-ui/README.md

 - **Dilution factor**: The dilution factor applied to the samples in this region.
 - **Treatment**: A selector to choose the sample and its treatment to apply to this region.
-Keep in mind that procedural blanks are selected here as well.
+Keep in mind that blanks are selected here as well.
   The selector is further described below.
 - **Background key**: An optional checkbox to denote that the sample is a background control.